arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 -------------------------------

 # Why does a database need cache?
-As established earlier, disk reads are costly hence database engines stores frequently accessed pages in memory so that when the page is requested, instead of making a slower disk read, the engine can directly serve it from the main memory - cache.
+As established earlier, disk reads are costly hence database engines stores frequently accessed pages in memory so that when the page is requested, instead of making a slower disk read, the engine can directly serve it from the main-memory - cache.

 ## What if Database does not cache?
 Not only does this hurt performance when a record is retrieved, we pay the same time cost if that same record is requested again..